matejkaf/Doc/Cybersecurity/Material/RITx/CYBER504x/02_password_cracking/unit2c_rockyou.md

 #### Downloads

 - rockyou.txt is included in the Kali VM downloaded in Unit 1.
-[Instructions for installing Kali VM.](https://courses.edx.org/jump_to_id/af99a11f64b3400883bc6f9f82e8fa87)
+Instructions for installing Kali VM `https://courses.edx.org/jump_to_id/af99a11f64b3400883bc6f9f82e8fa87`

 #### Goal